 Sewn Cotton 48 Star WWII Era Flags with Sewn Stripes and Embroidered Stars

 The flag in the picture is 3×5.
-The embroidery work stitching and material on the 2×3 is the same.
+The embroidery work stitching and material on the other sizes are the same.

 - Rich, luxurious cotton fabric

-- Finished with heavy canvas header and brass grommets
+- Finished with a heavy canvas header and brass grommets

 - Sewn stripes and 48 large, embroidered stars